 As is most often the case, solutions did not rest with more government intervention and regulation.
 Presented with a challenge and the flexibility to address it, the private sector invariably rises to the occasion.

-It turned out, for example, that the leaded glass could be used as protection from radioactive rays, as feedstock for recycled glass tiles and as incentive to develop extremely energy efficient glass furnaces.
+It turned out, for example, that the leaded glass could be used as protection from radioactive rays, as feedstock for recycled glass tiles, and as an incentive to develop extremely energy-efficient glass furnaces.

-Finally, those LCD flat screen TVs and monitors that replaced the older CRT technology, used mercury in their fluorescent lamps to backlight the display.
-Another challenge which fortunately led to the development of LCD TV’s using LED (light emitting diodes) as backlights.
+Finally, those LCD flat-screen TVs and monitors that replaced the older CRT technology, used mercury in their fluorescent lamps to backlight the display.
+Another challenge that fortunately led to the development of LCD TVs using LED (light emitting diodes) as backlights.
 These use less electricity and have no toxic substances like mercury or lead.

 Recycling will always require innovation.
 But what we should learn from all of this is that we need to design the things we manufacture in a way that will allow for the efficient recovery of material and ensure that the material we do recover is valuable enough to be worth the effort.

-Sometimes we need to work backwards if we are going to get a step ahead!
+Sometimes we need to work backward if we are going to get a step ahead!